feedfm/iOS-SDK/README.md

 ## Bugs!

-If you find a bug, please send an email to support@feed.fm with a description and any information you give to help us reproduce it.
+If you find a bug, please send an email to support@feed.fm with a description and any information you have to help us reproduce it.

 ## Authors